-In an effort to provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, Penn State Worthington Scranton issues "Crime Alerts/Timely Warnings."
-Campus Security will generally issue Crime Alerts for the following crimes: arson; aggravated assault; criminal homicide; robbery; burglary; sex assaults; and hate crimes.
-Campus Security will post these warnings through a variety of ways, including but not limited to posters, emails, and media.
+In an effort to provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, the Director of Business Services issues "Crime Alerts."
+Crime Alerts are generally issued for the following crimes: arson; aggravated assault; criminal homicide; robbery; burglary; sex assaults; and hate crimes.
+The University will post these warnings through a variety of ways, including but not limited to posters, emails, and media.
 The University also has the ability to send text message alerts to those who register their cell phone numbers.
 The text messaging can be a very effective way to send important information to the campus community.

 The purpose of these Crime Alerts is to notify the campus community of the incident and to provide information that may enable community members to protect themselves from similar incidents.
 The University will issue Crime Alerts whenever the following criteria are met: (1) a crime is committed; (2) the perpetrator has not been apprehended; and (3) there is a substantial risk to the physical safety of other members of the campus community because of this crime.
-Such crimes include, but are not limited to: (1) Clery Act crimes that are reported to any campus security authority or the local police; or (2) the University determines that the incident represents an ongoing threat to the campus community.
+Such crimes include, but are not limited to: (1) Clery Act crimes that are reported to any campus security authority or the local police; or (2) the University determines that the incident represents an on-going threat to the campus community.

-Additionally, the University may, in some circumstances, issue Crime Alerts when there is a pattern of crimes against persons or property.
-At the Worthington Scranton campus, the Director of Business Services will generally make the determination, in consultation with other University offices, if a Crime Alert is required.
+Additionally, the Director of Business Services may, in some circumstances, issue Crime Alerts when there is a pattern of crimes against persons or property.
+The Assistant Dean for Administration at the Dickinson School of Law will generally make the determination, in consultation with other University offices, if a Crime Alert is required.
 For incidents involving off-campus crimes, the University may issue a Crime Alert if the crime occurred in a location used and frequented by the University population.